Ankit3002/OpenGait/README.md

 # GaitBERT: Gait Recognition by Predicting Masked Frame
+### Go ahead and take a look at the video about the project --> https://youtu.be/t5_73aBQqmw
 ## Overview

 GaitBERT is a deep learning model designed for gait recognition by predicting masked frames within video sequences.
 This approach utilizes a U-Net architecture combined with frame embedding, positional encoding, and a combination of regression and triplet losses to accurately reconstruct and identify gait patterns.